kybr/MAT240B-2019/docs/assignments.md

 ## Assignment 0

-Read and study _The Synthesis of Complex Audio Spectra by Means of Frequency Modulation (Chowning 1973)_ and _Stilson/Alias-Free Digital Synthesis of Classic Analog Waveforms (Stilson 1996)_
+Read and study _The Synthesis of Complex Audio Spectra by Means of Frequency Modulation (Chowning 1973)_ and _Alias-Free Digital Synthesis of Classic Analog Waveforms (Stilson 1996)_

 Write a C++ program that accepts sentences typed on the terminal, printing each sentence with its words reversed[^words_reversed].
 You may start with the code below.